jamiewessels/Capstone-3-Proposal/README.md

 ### Tuning Process
-Layer weights were sequentially unfrozen and the learning rate and/or optimizer was during the training process.
-Early stopping was used to monitor validation loss during each training iteration.
-The loss function was set to sparse categorical cross-entropy.
+During the training process, layers were sequentially unfrozen and the learning rate and/or optimizer was adjusted.
+Early stopping was used to monitor validation loss during each training iteration, and the loss function was set to sparse categorical cross-entropy.
 The model started as a 3-chord classifier, but was later changed to a 5-chord classifier after promising results.
 When switching to the 5-chord classifier, the weights from the best 3-chord classifier were used.

 First Tuning Process: 3 Chord Classifier
 1. Outer layer - 3 class, softmax: SGD(lr = 0.2), 10 epochs